Emily Miles: Fashion career

 Besides her charm school, Miles continued to design fashion and organize shows.
 She was most famous for her hats and by 1983 her traveling fashion shows were booked two years out.
 She stated "a woman's outfit was always incomplete without a...hat".
 She showed her designs many times in the Ebony Fashion Fair.
-She also had annual shows in Newark at The Robert Treat Hotel grand ballroom and the Terrance ballroom.
+She also had annual shows (the last Sunday in February "Black History Month") in downtown Newark at The Robert Treat Hotel grand ballroom and the Terrance ballroom.
 She also produced fashion shows and shared the stage with prominent names.
+She was a long-time collaborator with Fashion Maven, Marie Westbrook Levens, a Couture Seamstress and Dressmaker who lived in Newark and once operated her own dress shop and couture label "It Has To Be You" in Maplewood, NJ.
 In 1962 in Merchantville, NJ she co-hosted the "Ella Fitzgerald and Emily Miles Luncheon and Fashion Show".
 She has been featured in various books about African American fashion including African American Dress and Adornment: a Cultural Perspective, Black and Beautiful: How Women of Color Changed the Fashion Industry and Skin Deep: Inside the World of Black Fashion Models.
-“What Miles produces", wrote one New Jersey newspaperwoman, “is a personal extravaganza, a production in which all the clothes are her own designs, all the models trainees or graduates of her own Belle Meade Modeling School."
+"What Miles produces", wrote one New Jersey newspaperwoman, "is a personal extravaganza, a production in which all the clothes are her own designs, all the models trainees or graduates of her own Belle Meade Modeling School".